 5. Attached

-This book is the new science of adult attachment and how it can help you find and keep love.
-It enables you to understand why people are the way they are in the relationship and why they are needy in some relationships and not other relationships.
+Attached is the new science of adult attachment and how it can help you find and keep love.
+It enables you to understand why people are the way they are in the relationship and why they are needy in some relationships, not others.

 So it’s based on the fact that each person falls under one of three attachment styles.
-There are anxious, secure, avoidant, and anxious people who love intimacy.
-They love to be with a partner all the time, but they’re quick to have doubts about the relationship as soon as someone shows signs of avoidance.
+Some anxious, secure, avoidant, and anxious people love intimacy.
+They love to be with a partner all the time, but they’re quick to doubt the relationship as soon as someone shows signs of avoidance.

-An anxious attachment style tends to want to be very close to their partner.
-They want to know where they stand in the relationship, and the moment they have any doubt, their anxiety system is activated.
-It’s not until they get reassurance or confirmation that a relationship is fine that they feel less anxious again.
+An anxious attachment style wants to be very close to their partner.
+They want to know where they stand in the relationship, and their anxiety is activated when they have doubts.
+It’s not until they get reassurance or confirmation that a relationship is okay that they feel less anxious again.
 So there’s another way better description in the book.

-Relationships can seem a vast part of your life, and people with an anxious attachment style tend to be very sensitive in what goes on in the relationship.
-Then the next attachment style is secure, so secure people know how to cope with their feelings.
+Relationships can seem a vast part of your life, and people with an anxious attachment style tend to be very sensitive to what goes on in the relationship.
+Then the next attachment style is security, so secure people know how to cope with their feelings.

 Author: Amir Levine, Rachel Heller